-Shaker dog syndrome may sound scary, but you've probably already seen it for yourself before, especially in smaller dogs.
+Shaker dog syndrome may sound scary, but you've probably already seen it before, especially in smaller dogs.

 Shaker dog syndrome is a condition that mostly affects smaller dogs by causing full-body tremors.
-In some cases, dogs with shaker dog syndrome may also suffer seizures and experience difficulty walking.
+In some cases, dogs with SDS may also suffer from seizures and experience difficulty walking.

-Bichons are one of the breeds that are most commonly afflicted with shaker dog syndrome.
-Therefore, any dog that is a bichon mix is at risk for developing shaker dog syndrome.
+Bichons are of the breeds most commonly afflicted with SDS.
+Therefore, any dog that is a Bichon mix is at risk for developing this condition.

 In spite of these concerns, however, the Kashon's typical life expectancy is 12 to 15 years old.

-While it is more common for smaller dogs to live longer, this is still a lengthy life expectancy.
+While it is typical that smaller dogs tend to live longer, this is still a lengthy life expectancy.
 A healthy Kashon can keep you company for a very long time.